 Is this movie possibly too lovely and nice?
 I mean it depends on what kind of experience you want out of a film, I’d say.
 But as the adage goes, easy reading is damn hard writing.
 Making a movie this charming is just as difficult a feat as making a movie that’s stressful.
 They both require a strong and well-expressed directorial vision, and performances in sync with it.
 Speaking of which, Gerwig has a nearly perfect cast of lovables here.
 Timothée Chalamet as this innately dissolute & floppy sentimental rich boy is just top quality use of Chalamet.
 Saoirse Ronan and Laura Dern are, as ever, masterclasses, and good mother-daughter casting to boot.
 But the most inspired casting in this movie has got to be pairing Meryl Streep with Florence Pugh.
 Florence Pugh in this…I’ve loved her since Lady Macbeth, and my god, the woman’s got TALENT.
 Her Amy is hilarious, human, infuriating and winning.
 She doesn’t eclipse her costars, but oh, she shines bright.

 Now, politically, this movie has gotten positioned in the cultural discourse as the only chance for female stories to be taken seriously in 2019’s film crop.
 And that’s a shame just on the face of it, that each year we just get the one basket for all our eggs, and also because I feel this particular movie was too light & lovely to quite bear that weight.
 Of course it is feminist, by definition: it is concerned with depicting women as full human beings, quite literally in the script at several moments.
 It’s just not the style of cinematic feminism that makes me feel excited about the directions women-led filmmaking might go in, the way this year’s Hustlers or The Farewell did, or even Greta Gerwig’s Lady Bird two years ago.
 It’s nice, watching a period piece that states simply, by its existence and dialogue, that women are interesting—listen I had a wonderful time watching Colette—and I think more of these in the world is a good thing, far better than none of them.
 I just think Little Women is suffering from undue expectations that were forced on it by the nature of the film (& criticism) industry right now.
-Not everything has to be deep or revolutionary, and it can do a disservice to good works to try to package them that way.
+Not everything has to be that deep or revolutionary, and it can do a disservice to good works to try to package them that way.

 Anyway, the book changes!
 [Those who don’t want to know anything that’s different yet, look away now!]
 Apparently young me only registered that Friedrich Bhaer was European and somewhat older than the rest of the characters, and as Louis Garrel is French and looks older than Timothée Chalamet (I mean who doesn’t), I had not seen his casting as a shift.
 Turns out, Friedrich was decidedly not an attractive figure in the novel, and Garrel is, and listen, I take no issue with it.
 Because, and this is getting to another meaningful change, if you’re going to do an elegant choose-your-own-interpretive-adventure kind of ending (which I think is the kindest choice for an adaptation of beloved book), then you might as well let the ending where Jo still marries the professor be an ending where the professor is a certified dish.
-Alternatively, Jo gets to be genderqueer ace representation, which rules.
+And alternatively, Jo gets to be genderqueer ace representation, which also rules.